wez/govee-py/README.md

 controller.start_lan_poller()

 if YOU_WANT_BLE:
-    # Optional, if you want bluetooth device control
+    # Optional, if you want bluetooth device control.

+    # This will disconnect from devices after they are idle
+    # for a while.
+If you omit this, devices will be disconnected
+    # in case of error.
+You probably want this.
+    controller.start_ble_idler()

     # This will look for new devices in the background,
     # by default every 10 minutes
     controller.start_ble_poller()

-    # This will look for them right now (but note that it needs
+    # Alternatively: This will look for devices right now,
-    # to perform discovery and can take several seconds)
+    # but note that it needs # to perform discovery and can
+    # take several seconds
-    await controller.query_http_devices()
+    # await controller.query_ble_devices()

 # Devices will now be discovered asynchronously
 ```